mstergianis/docs-tap/tap-gui/configurator/external-plugins.hbs.md

 REGISTRY/REPOSITORY@sha256:458d9727b6f77ea2fadd2ee597885419e555e7b74057bd654f7d4eee8f006641
 ```

-This is a carvel bundle containing the builder image, in order to get the
+This is a carvel bundle containing the configurator image, in order to get the
-address of the builder image you must download the carvel bundle and look at the
+address of the configurator image you must download the carvel bundle and look at the
 image lock file within.

 ```shell